pentahead/jhopes/README.md

-final project of Website programming at semester 3
+final project of Website Based Programming at semester 3